 Q&As Below Provide an Overview of Required Steps in the Conflict of Interest Process:

-Your disclosure in the OA/COI Electronic Portal is due no later than the time a proposal for a sponsored research project to a PHS agency is submitted to the Division of Research (DOR) for review, and must be updated by September 30 annually thereafter.
+Your disclosure in the OA/COI Electronic Portal is due no later than the time a proposal for a sponsored research project to a PHS agency is submitted to the Office of Research and Economic Development (ORED) for review, and must be updated annually by September 30 thereafter.
 Additionally, you must update your disclosure within thirty days of discovering or acquiring (e.g., through purchase, marriage, or inheritance) a new Significant Financial Interest.

 Outside activity/financial interest disclosures are now required from "Investigators" (defined as anyone responsible for the design, conduct or reporting of research, including collaborators, students, etc.).
 Thus, an "Investigator" is not limited to only FIU employees.
 It could include non-FIU employees such as subrecipients (i.e., collaborators, subcontractors or consultants).
 Disclosures from such non-FIU personnel are also required and are addressed in question #4 below.